 "No victim or witness will be forgotten about."

-The following video message from Stephen Herron, the Director of Public Prosecutions, explains how the PPS is responding to Covid-19 (coronavirus).
+The following video message from Stephen Herron, the Director of Public Prosecutions, posted on 20th March 2020, explains how the PPS is responding to the Covid-19 (coronavirus) pandemic.

 Information for victims and witnesses